Politicians / ancient_near_east

 What can we learn from Harun al-Rashid?

 Harun's reign offers two contrasting lessons.
-First, the strategic value of knowledge investment: the budget for the House of Wisdom was trivial against military outlays, yet its translations seeded the European Renaissance four centuries later.
-R&D rarely returns on quarterly horizons but shapes civilisational advantage.
-Second, the cost of purging loyal lieutenants: destroying the Barmakids in 803 strengthened him short-term but stripped institutional memory, and civil war broke out two years after his death.
+First, the strategic value of knowledge investment: founding the House of Wisdom turned Baghdad into a magnet for translators and scholars and laid the foundation of the Islamic Golden Age.
+R&D investment rarely returns on quarterly horizons but shapes civilisational advantage.
+Second, the cost of purging loyal lieutenants: destroying the Barmakids in 803 stripped seventeen years of institutional memory and competence, and civil war broke out between his sons within years of his death.
+Long-tenured operators are not interchangeable headcount; their loss is structural.